 By Helen Massy-Beresford

-PARIS (Reuters) - France faced severe political embarrassment on Friday after carmaker Renault
+PARIS (Reuters) - France faced severe political embarrassment on Friday after carmaker Renault <RENA.PA> said the three top executives it sacked for industrial espionage in January might not be spies after all.

 Finance Minister Christine Lagarde said the country's second-biggest autos group must face "all the consequences" now that it thinks it might have been tricked.